firstmustok/firstmustok.github.io/_posts/2017-11-21-corporate-proxy-setting.md

 # Configuring a corporate proxy

 You probably will need to configure all tools to bypass the corporate proxy in most company.
 First you can try to configure the `HTTP_PROXY` and `HTTPS_PROXY` environment variables or use a tool like Cntlm.
-But sometime this probably won’t be enough, so you will need to configure separately all the tools.
+But sometime this probably won't be enough, so you will need to configure separately all the tools.

 ## Introduction
 Supposing your proxy is defined with: